pingidentity/pingone-go-client/pingone/docs/DaVinciFlowGraphDataRequestElementsNodeDataProperties.md

 ### GetShowContinueButton

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetShowContinueButton() DaVinciFlowGraphDataRequestElementsNodeDataShowContinueButton`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetShowContinueButton() DaVinciFlowGraphDataRequestElementsNodeDataPropertiesShowContinueButton`

 GetShowContinueButton returns the ShowContinueButton field if non-nil, zero value otherwise.

 ### GetShowContinueButtonOk

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetShowContinueButtonOk() (*DaVinciFlowGraphDataRequestElementsNodeDataShowContinueButton, bool)`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetShowContinueButtonOk() (*DaVinciFlowGraphDataRequestElementsNodeDataPropertiesShowContinueButton, bool)`

 GetShowContinueButtonOk returns a tuple with the ShowContinueButton field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetShowContinueButton

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) SetShowContinueButton(v DaVinciFlowGraphDataRequestElementsNodeDataShowContinueButton)`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) SetShowContinueButton(v DaVinciFlowGraphDataRequestElementsNodeDataPropertiesShowContinueButton)`

 SetShowContinueButton sets ShowContinueButton field to given value.